ballerina-platform/module-ballerina-persist/README.md

 |};
 ```

-The above entities explains the following,
+The above entities explain the following,
 - A `Car` must have a `User` as the owner.
 - A `User` may own a `Car` or do not own one.